 The worst is when people say shitty things to me about it like, “I thought all Vizslas were friendly dogs?” ….
 I’ve had this one more than once from people in my neighborhood.
 That’s like saying, “I thought all humans were friendly people?”
 Some of us are.
 Some of us aren’t.
 And some of us just don’t do good on leash.

 If you’re someone who has one of those happy go-lucky dogs who just wants to say hi to every other dog, I’m envious.
 I love that dog.
 But know that all of us aren’t so lucky.
 We’re not walking away because we don’t like you, we’re doing what’s best for our dog.

 And now to end with a photo of Harlow being “walked” by his toddler cousin, Timber, because this photo kills me.

-Harlow's Guide To Chicago, as told by Harlow.
+For your weekend reading I also suggest you check out Harlow’s Guide To Chicago, as told by Harlow.

 Have a great weekend, everyone!
 Give your pups the playtime they deserve.